ardaonure/NLayeredPro7/README.md

 This program aims to make a list for products.
 Enterprise architecture principles applied through the program.

-NorthwindContext was used in this program.
+Northwind was used in this program.
 It includes CRUD (create, read, update, delete) operations.
 Validation operation was achieved by Fluent Validation and Ninject used for dependancy resolver.
 (NuGet Packages)